opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     Finds an initial camera matrix from 3D-2D point correspondences.

-    :param objectPoints: Vector of vectors of the calibration pattern points in the calibration pattern coordinate space.
-See  :ref:`calibrateCamera` for details.
+    :param objectPoints: Vector belonging vectors of the calibration pattern points in the calibration pattern coordinate space.
+See  :ocv:func:`calibrateCamera` for details.

-    :param imagePoints: Vector of vectors of the projections of the calibration pattern points.
+    :param imagePoints: Vector belonging to vectors of the projections of the calibration pattern points.

     :param imageSize: Image size in pixels used to initialize the principal point.